sluukkonen/possu/README.md

 ## Features & Goals

-- A Promise-based API, which aims to reduce common boilerplate
+- A Promise-based API, which aims to reduce boilerplate code
 - Write raw SQL queries with tagged template strings
 - Prevent most types of accidental SQL injection vulnerabilities
 - Transaction and savepoint handling, including retrying in case of